 - No Fee Guarantee – No Fees Unless We Win

-Review of The Reeves Law Group, Product Liability Lawyers in Los Angeles, CA
+Review of The Reeves Law Group, Product Liability Lawyer in Los Angeles, CA

 I had a great experience with The Reeves Law Group.
 I was in my very first accident in June.
 I called them and told them what had happened.
 By the next day, I received a visit from their representative to my office to take my report and explain to me the process.
 I was told it will probably take 3-4 months to finalize everything.
 It is now October and I received my check hand-delivered.
 God forbid anyone gets into an accident but if you need help please contact this law firm.
 You won’t be disappointed.